lokinagure/ETH_PROOF-Intermediate/README.md

 # ETH_PROOF-Intermediate
-ETH and AVAX PROOF: Intermediate EVM Course - ready to supercharge your Solidity knowledge and front end connectivity..
+ETH and AVAX PROOF: Intermediate EVM Course - ready to supercharge your Solidity knowledge.